PrzemyslawKlys/NDceRpc/README.md

 * Is gentle request to MS to create such tech which suits
 * Binary serialization is main target to support.
 * Is small lib, or set of small libs for separate deployment against System.ServiceModel.dll
+* Uses URI or namespaces instead of GUIDs where possible

 #### Low level
 Mono and protobuf-net is used for replacing WCF in C# over RPC.
 Moving WCF toward C++ interop because RPC and protobuf are ready for C++.
 Mono like layer proxies service calls coding/decoding of WCF interfaces into RPC calls, data is serialized via protobuf.